 East Orange is a larger medium-sized city located in the state of New Jersey.
-With a population of 64,949 people and 19 constituent neighborhoods, East Orange is the 14th largest community in New Jersey.
+With a population of 69,612 people and 19 constituent neighborhoods, East Orange is the 14th largest community in New Jersey.

+East Orange is a somewhat ethnically-diverse city.
 The people who call East Orange home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of East Orange residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in East Orange include Guyanese, Haitian, African, and Trinidadian and Tobagonian.
+East Orange also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.17% of the city’s residents.
+Important ancestries of people in East Orange include Jamaican, Haitian, Guyanese, Trinidadian and Tobagonian, and Other Subsaharan African.

 East Orange also has a high percentage of its population that was born in another country: 27.41%.

 The most common language spoken in East Orange is English.
 Other important languages spoken here include Spanish and French.